dogshoes/gotenna-notes/README.md

 ### Version Command

 Show the goTenna firmware version.
+This version appears out-of-sync from what's displayed in the goTenna app.
+This reports 00.12.02 while the goTenna app reports 00.18.02, this repors 00.15.04 while the goTenna app reports 00.21.04.

 ```
 [095843] goTenna> version